-After several years of writing Baggage Reclaim and being asked numerous times “Are they unavailable?”, I have a list of the most common unavailable relationships as I’ve realised that pretty much everything I’ve heard falls into eleven types of relationship.
-Remember: if your relationship is missing the ‘landmarks’ – commitment, consistency, progression, balance, and intimacy – you’re dealing with unavailability issues.
-Whether it’s emotional, physical, or spiritual unavailability – they’re unavailable for an available healthy relationship.
+After several years of writing Baggage Reclaim and being asked numerous times “Are they emotionally unavailable?”, I’ve put together a list of the most common unavailable relationships , as I’ve realised that pretty much everything I’ve heard falls into eleven types of relationship.

-‘Casual’ Relationships – Casual arrangements including Friends With Benefits and booty calls as well as those who don’t want anything ‘heavy’ and like to keep it ambiguous and unlabelled.
-Think of these as getting all the fringe benefits without the commitment or responsibility.
+‘Casual’ Relationships – Casual arrangements including Friends With Benefits and booty calls, as well as those who don’t want anything ‘heavy’ and like to keep it ambiguous and unlabelled.
+Think of these ‘relationsh*ts’ as someone getting all the fringe benefits without the commitment, intimacy or responsibility.

 Boomerang Relationships – Can’t break, won’t break, your ex keeps leaving and returning, and you keep taking them back.
-Or you keep chasing them down and waiting around, sometimes even being disruptive in their current relationship.
+Or, you keep chasing them down and waiting around, sometimes even being disruptive in their current relationship.
 If you’ve ever dated someone that pops up, gives you an amazing time, disappears for a while and then pops up again..and lather, rinse, repeat, these also fall under the boomerang umbrella.
 Got lots of loose endings?
 You’re the Yo-Yo Girl (or Guy).

-Rebound Relationships – Caught between two relationships, this is basically not over an ex or the pain from a breakup or the hurts from the fallout.
+Rebound Relationships – Caught between two relationships, this is basically not over an ex or the pain from a breakup, or the hurts from the fallout.
 This is recently broken up, separated, divorced, or widowed.
 And remember: people can be interested in you and even tell you that they’re ready for a relationship but how ready they are is self-evident.
 If you have a habit of being in rebound involvements, you are The Buffer.

-Affairs – A messy combo of one person rebelling and the other competing, one or sometimes both of you are cheating on someone else and you play second fiddle.
+Affairs – A messy combo of one person rebelling and the other competing, one or sometimes both of you, are cheating on someone else and you play second fiddle.
 It also includes remaining with someone that you know shags around on you or who has ’emotional’ affairs.
-Just in case you’re in any doubt, neither The Cheater nor the Other Person are available whatever theirs or your reasons for the affair.
+Just in case you’re in any doubt, neither The Cheater nor the Other Person are available whatever their (or your) reasons for the affair.
 There’s no such thing as an honest cheat.

-Rehabing and Remodelling Relationships – This is excessive baggage particularly in the form of problems including addiction which you try to fix, heal, and help, and are also relationships where even if they don’t have any major problems, there’s a lot of control and demands for change.
+Rehabing and Remodelling Relationships – This is excessive baggage particularly in the form of problems including addiction which you try to fix, heal, and help, and it also includes relationships where even if they don’t have any major problems, there’s a lot of control and demands for change.
 This also includes people who are making out that they’re getting help but just paying lip service to it and using it to hook people in and gain their confidence.
 If you need to feel needed, you have Florence Nightingale tendencies.

 Fantasy Relationships – Fantasy relationships are about avoiding intimacy.
-They’re the combination of illusions and denial and also includes virtual relationships this is pure intimacy avoidance.
-This includes when you get hijacked by your feelings and then project them onto them and assume there’s more between you than there is, getting carried away with online relationships that don’t translate into offline at all or are mostly conducted through words instead of human interaction.
+They’re the combination of illusions and denial, but fantasy relationships also include virtual relationships and anything where because of distanced contact– this includes when you get hijacked by your feelings and then project them onto the person and assume there’s more between you than there is, and getting carried away with online relationships that don’t translate into offline at all or are mostly conducted through words instead of human interaction.
 I’ve also heard from a hell of a lot of people that wait around for someone that pops up occasionally and then disappears.

 Abusive Relationships – Full of manipulation, there’s a presence of emotional, physical, and/or verbal abuse with use of excessive force and control.